oracle/learning-library/analytics-library/leverage-adw-oac/intro/intro.md

 - **Author** - Lucian Dinescu, Product Strategy, Analytics
 - **Contributors** - Priscila Iruela, Database Business Development | Juan Antonio Martin Pedro, Analytics Business Development Victor Martin, Melanie Ashworth-March, Andrea Zengin
 - **Last Updated By/Date** - Lucian Dinescu, January 2021

-## Need Help?
-Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
-Please click the **Log In** button and login using your Oracle Account.
-Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
-Please include your workshop name and lab name.
-You can also include screenshots and attach files.
-Engage directly with the author of the workshop.
-Please contact us at  analyticsenablement\_us\_grp@oracle.com for any suggestions or challenges you might have with **Oracle Analytics** labs.

-If you do not have an Oracle Account, click [here](https://profile.oracle.com/myprofile/account/create-account.jspx) to create one.